michaelhaar/database-logs-analysis/README.md

 # database-logs-analysis
 This project was part of my Full Stack Web Developer Nanodegree at Udacity.
 It's main target is to improve our SQL database skills.

 Imagine you've been hired onto a team working on a newspaper site.
-The frontendof the newspaper site  itself, and the database behind it, are already built and running.
+The frontend of the newspaper site  itself, and the database behind it, are already built and running.
 You've been asked to build an internal reporting tool that will use information from the database to discover what kind of articles the site's readers like.

 The database contains newspaper articles, as well as the web server log for the site.
 The log has a database row for each time a reader loaded a web page.
 Using that information, your code will answer questions about the site's user activity.